mark-nicholson/python-editline/README.md

 The baseline code is working.
 It is considerably simpler than the readline implementation and also uses instances (even the 'system' one) so it can support multiple instances per interpreter.

+   - Make a more complete fileset/install/build so it can be shared more easily
    - Create changeset for Python codebase (integrate everything there?)
    - Update autoconf to properly detect and identify readline and libedit
    - Setup a formal choice (cmdline option?) to select which one is "default"
    - Create a test_editline.py infrastructure to beat it like a rented mule
+   - build out functionality for
+       * bind
+       * el_get
+       * el_set
+   - create a mapping routine so 'parse-and-bind' can support a common command format and translate to the "local" flavour.
+   - test with
+      * python -i
+      * idle
+      * ipython

+##### Nice-To-Haves:
+   - leverage the libedit tokenizer to do more indepth parsing

 ## License